NickGrunert/master-thesis/modules/03_truth_compare.typ

     This area exhibits ambiguity in the delineation between the house and the ground, potentially compromising the clarity of the transition.

     The algorithm's good performance is indicated by its high accuracy, even in @fig:truth_compare:completeness:d, where up to 10 surfaces are matched to one ground truth surface.
-    Therefore, in the event that one of the surfaces classified as incorrect is converted into a SAM input prompt, it is expected that there will not be a significant issue with regard to the integrity of the data.
+    Therefore, in the event that one of the surfaces classified as incorrect is converted into a #abr("SAM") input prompt, it is expected that there will not be a significant issue with regard to the integrity of the data.
     Nevertheless, a straightforward method for filtering out such surfaces is lacking.
     These surfaces are not erroneous in the sense of being misclassified; rather, they are excessively fragmented.
     One potential solution to this issue is to implement actual improvements to the algorithm.